How to Know the Birds: No. 5, Why Do Shovelers Spin?

 And I documented this:

 So much for the hen dutifully in tow.
-The birds are pinwheeling in perfect unison, and, as with young males, they’re rotating clockwise.
+The birds are pinwheeling in perfect unison, and, as with the young males, they’re rotating clockwise.

 Phalaropes get all the attention, and it is indeed mesmerizing to watch an entire pond practically percolating with frenetic pharalopes.
 But I’m not aware that pairs of phalaropes synchronize their spinning in the manner of shovelers.